A resiliency leader’s checklist for backup and disaster recovery

 Hybrid and multi-cloud IT environments are quickly becoming the norm, which means multiple points of possible vulnerability for your business.

-A recent report from the IBM Institute for Business Value found that a whopping 85% of respondents use more than one cloud environment, and just about every company surveyed said they are using some form of cloud computing to deliver testing, development, quality assurance, production and disaster recovery services.
+A recent report from the IBM Institute for Business Value found that a whopping 85% of respondents use more than one cloud environment, and just about every company surveyed said they are using some form of cloud computing to deliver testing, development, quality assurance, production and disaster recovery (DR) services for their business continuity.

 Backup and disaster recovery checklist